A quantum hamiltonian simulation benchmark

 Once the probability distribution of $U_A$ is specified (e.g., the Haar measure~\cite{MehtaRM2004}), the only term in $\alpha$ that requires a quantum computation is $\text{sXES}(U_A)$, and all other terms in Eq.~\eqref{eqn:circuit-fidelity-XES} can be evaluated classically.
 However, evaluation of the right-hand side of \cref{eqn:circuit-fidelity-XES} often requires a significant amount of classical computation when $n$ becomes large~\cite{BoixoIsakovSmelyanskiyEtAl2018}.

 \textbf{Inferring circuit fidelity from QUES}\\

 Based on the discussion so far, it might seem surprising that an alternative, very good approximation to the circuit fidelity can readily be obtained from the QUES metric in \cref{eqn:ques}.
 This is arrived at by first defining $P_\expl(U_A) = \sum_x p_\expl(U_A, x)$, i.e., the average over all possible output bit strings $x$ of the probability of measuring a given bit string as outcome of the action of $U_A$ on the input state $\ket{0^{n+1}}$.
-Then summing both sides of \cref{eqn:succ-prob-fidelity} with respect to all bit strings $x$, further taking the expectation value of both sides over all possible $U_A$ yields a fidelity estimate
+Then summing both sides of \cref{eqn:succ-prob-fidelity} with respect to all bit strings $x$, further taking the expectation value of both sides over all possible $U_A$ yields a fidelity estimate $\alpha_\text{QUES}$ that can be obtained directly from the measured QUES value, namely